 The first video cassette recorders were promoted in the 1970s as an extension of broadcast television technology—a time-shifting device, a way to tape TV shows.
 Early advertising for Sony’s Betamax told potential purchasers “You don’t have to miss Kojak because you’re watching Columbo.”
 But within a few years, the VCR had been transformed from a machine that recorded television into an extension of the movie theater into the home.

 Video is an electronic medium, dependent on the transfer of electronic signals.
 Video signals are in constant movement, circulating between camera and monitor.
 This process of simultaneous production and reproduction makes video the most reflexive of media, distinct from both photography and film (in which the image or a sequence of images is central).
 Because it is processual and not bound to recording and the appearance of a “frame,” video shares properties with the computer.

 Known for their repeating motifs and signature tropes, the films of Ingmar Bergman also contain extensive variation and development.
-In these reflections on Bergman's artistry and thought, Irving Singer discerns distinctive themes in Bergman's filmmaking, from first intimations in the early work to consummate resolutions in the later movies.
-Singer demonstrates that while Bergman's output was not philosophy on celluloid, it attains an expressive and purely aesthetic truthfulness that can be considered philosophical in a broader sense.
+In these reflections on Bergman’s artistry and thought, Irving Singer discerns distinctive themes in Bergman’s filmmaking, from first intimations in the early work to consummate resolutions in the later movies.
+Singer demonstrates that while Bergman's output is not philosophy on celluloid, it attains an expressive and purely aesthetic truthfulness that can be considered philosophical in a broader sense.